adr1enbe4udou1n/express-boilerplate/README.md

 Handlerbars settings with his helpers (extend, block, active_route, etc.), feel free to add any custom helpers.

 * `gulpfile.js`
-Traditional Gulpfile, now only used for server-side livereload support, which can only working with good reliability thanks to Gulp.
+Traditional Gulpfile, only used for server-side livereload support, which can only working with good reliability thanks to Gulp.
 Assets are now entirely managed by Webpack.

 * `webpack.config.js`
 And of course Webpack configuration file for all assets management, with dev and production environment support.